 03The Viewing Horizon

-Sit on your sofa and look straight ahead; the center of your TV screen should be exactly at that level.
+Sit on your sofa and look straight ahead; the center of your TV screen should align with your eye level, which determines the correct TV height in the living room.
 For traditional family rooms, use the Harvey Park Entertainment Credenza to hit this ergonomic height perfectly.

 Deep Dive: Sightline Math